moehawamdeh/encrypted-photos-viewer/README.md

 - The key must be exactly **16, 24, or 32 bytes** for AES encryption.
 - The encrypted images can only be decrypted with the same key.
 - The viewer only works with `.enc` files produced by `encrypt.py`.
+- Decrypted images are loaded in memory and are not saved to disk, ensuring enhanced security.
 - Make sure to **remember your encryption key**, as decryption is impossible without it.

 ---

 ## License
 This tool is provided as-is.
 Feel free to use, modify, and share it!